Division of the Roman Empire - Reasons, Procedure, and Impacts

 The Western Roman Empire could not survive longer as it vanished in 476 AD after the Battle of Ravenna when Germanic tribes easily defeated the remnants of the Roman army.
 They divided different areas of Italy among various Germanic tribes.

 On the contrary, the Eastern Roman or the Byzantine Empire survived for around 1000 more years.
 In the 7th Century, they lost their Arab and North African parts to the invading Muslim Arab armies.
-However, their capital Constantinople fell in 1453 AD at the hands of the Ottomans.
+However, their capital, Constantinople, fell in 1453 AD at the hands of the Ottomans.
 This event marked the end of the Byzantine Empire.

 Comments